 One of the first rules of woodworking is to sand in the direction of the woodgrain to avoid creating cross-grain marks that compromise your home project’s finished look.
 But when a woodgrain pattern changes—for instance, on a parquet floor where grain direction varies from board to board—it’s difficult to sand without causing at least some blemishes.

-Keep reading to learn more about the key features of these power tools, and to find out why we’ve chosen the below as our top-favorite picks among the best random orbital sander options available today.
+Keep reading to learn more about the key features of these power tools, and to find out why we’ve chosen the models below as our top-favorite picks among the best random orbital sander options available today.

-- BEST VALUE: DEWALT Random Orbit Sander
+- BEST CORDED: DEWALT Random Orbit Sander, 5-Inch (DWE6421K)

 Many random orbital sanders have a single speed, but some models feature variable speeds that alter the sander’s aggressiveness.
-A higher speed is helpful when you want to quickly grind down roughness (as when removing varnish from an old bookcase).
+A higher speed is helpful when quickly grinding down finishes and high spots (as when removing varnish from an old bookcase).
 A lower speed is better suited for fine sanding (to achieve a smooth surface on a tabletop, for example).

-Standard disc size for random orbital sanders is 5 inches in diameter, and you’ll find a wide variety of generic 5-inch sandpaper discs in any hardware store or home improvement center.
-You can also find sanders with smaller 1- to 4-inch discs that are handy for sanding in tight spots.
+Standard disc size for random orbital sanders is 5 inches in diameter, and there are a wide variety of generic 5-inch sandpaper discs in any hardware store or home improvement center.
+DIYers can also find sanders with smaller, 1- to 4-inch discs that are handy for sanding in tight spots.

 Random orbital sanders are powered in one of three ways: electrical cords, rechargeable batteries, or compressed air (pneumatic).
 Each method has its benefits.

 - Corded: Because there’s no battery to recharge, corded sanders are always ready to go as long as there’s an electrical outlet nearby.
-Just plug in your corded random orbital sander and get to work.
+Just plug in the corded random orbital sander and get to work.

 - Pneumatic: Powered by compressed air, pneumatic sanders are a good choice for the woodworker who has a central air compressor to power a number of air tools.
 Small, pancake-type air compressors, however, are not always powerful enough to run a sander without frequent stops to recharge with air.
-For the best results, use your pneumatic sander with an air compressor that can produce an air volume of 40 cubic feet per minute (CFM) or higher.
+For the best results, use a pneumatic sander with an air compressor that can produce an air volume of 40 cubic feet per minute (cfm) or higher.

 A typical 5-inch random orbital sander weighs about 2 to 4 pounds.
 Mini sanders weigh as little as 1.5 pounds, while larger random orbital sanders can weigh 7 pounds or more.
-Lighter sanders create less hand and wrist fatigue, especially if you’re sanding a vertical surface, such as wood paneling.
+Lighter sanders create less hand and wrist fatigue, especially if sanding a vertical surface, such as wood paneling.